haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 │       └── poetry.lock         # Lock dependency
 ```

-One of the most important things to consider when setting up a monorepo is the structure of the top-level folders.
-These folders should be clearly named and simple, without any special naming conventions.
-This will make them easier to understand and navigate, even as the project matures over years and thousands of developer hours.
+One of the most important decisions you'll make when setting up a monorepo is the structure of the top-level folders.
+These folders should be named in a clear and concise way, without any unnecessary complexity.
+This will make them easier to understand and navigate over time, even as the project grows and matures.

 ## Project standard

 ### Typechecking and Linting

 I already talked about project code style before in [this blog](https://haicheviet.com/machine-learning-inference-on-industry-standard/#project-code-style).
-But currently I discover a new tool [ruff](https://github.com/astral-sh/ruff) that solve the problem with flake8.
-The new config will was shorten and all package in one `pyproject.toml` file.
+However, I recently came across a new tool called [ruff](https://github.com/astral-sh/ruff) that addresses issues with flake8.
+With this tool, the configuration is more concise, and all packages are consolidated into a single [pyproject.toml](https://github.com/haicheviet/python-monorepo/blob/main/services/fastapi-ml/pyproject.toml#L59) file.

 ```toml
 [tool.mypy]